 The primary treatment option for epilepsy is drug therapy consisting of one more antiepileptic drugs.
 However, many cases of epilepsy do not respond adequately to drug therapy.
 Medically refractory epilepsy is defined as “failure of adequate trials of two tolerated and appropriately chosen and used antiepileptic drug schedules to achieve sustained seizure freedom.”
 A second or third line option for these patients is surgical resection or transection of the seizure focus, which is considered to be the most effective therapy; however, some patients are not candidates for this type of surgery.
 Patients may not be candidates for surgery because seizure foci may be unidentifiable or because of overlap with vital areas of the brain.
 Treatment options are very limited for patients with medically refractory epilepsy who are not candidates for surgical resection.
 These patients may pursue alternative treatments which includes neurostimulation.

-The development of the RNS system arose out of observations related to the effects of cortical electrical stimulation for seizure location.
-It has been observed that electrical cortical stimulation can terminate induced and spontaneous electrographic seizure activity.
-Patients with epilepsy may undergo implantation of subdural monitoring electrodes for the purposes of seizure location, which at times have been used for neurostimulation to identify eloquent brain regions.
+The development of RNS system arose from observations related to the effects of cortical electrical stimulation for seizure location.
+It has been observed that electrical cortical stimulation can terminate induced and spontaneous electrographic seizure activity in humans and animals.
+Patients with epilepsy may undergo implantation of subdural monitoring electrodes for the purposes of seizure localization, which at times have been used for neurostimulation to identify eloquent brain regions.
 Epileptiform discharges that occur during stimulation for localization can be stopped by a train of neighboring brief electrical stimulations.

-In tandem with the recognition that cortical stimulation may be able to stop epileptiform discharges was the development of fast pre-ictal seizure prediction algorithms.
-These algorithms involve the interpretation of electrocorticographic data from detection leads over the cortex.
-The RNS process thus includes electrocorticographic monitoring via cortical electrodes, analysis of data through a proprietary seizure detection algorithm, and delivery of electrical stimulation via both cortical and deep implanted electrodes to attempt to halt a detected epileptiform discharge.
+In tandem with the recognition that cortical stimulation can stop epileptiform discharges was development of fast pre-ictal seizure prediction algorithms.
+These algorithms interpret electrocorticographic data from detection leads situated over the cortex.
+The RNS process thus includes electrocortiocgraphic monitoring via cortical electrodes, analysis of data through a proprietary seizure detection algorithm, and delivery of electrical stimulation via both cortical and deep implanted electrodes in an attempt to halt a detected epileptiform discharge.

-The available literature related to the efficacy of RNS for partial epilepsy consists of 1 industry-sponsored randomized controlled trial (RCT), which was used for the device’s U.S. Food and Drug Administration (FDA) approval, with 2 year follow up available.
-In addition, there were several case series and case reports.
-The available RCT is well-designed and well-conducted; it reported that RNS is associated with improvements in mean seizure frequency in patients with refractory partial epilepsy with an absolute difference in change in seizure frequency of about 20% between groups, but noted that the percentage of patients who responded to treatment with at least 50% reduction in seizures did not differ from sham control.
+For individuals who have refractory partial (focal) epilepsy who receive responsive neurostimulation (RNS), the evidence includes an industry sponsored randomized controlled trial (RCT), which was used for Food and Drug Administration (FDA) approval of the NeuroPace RNS system.
+The Pivotal Trial was well-designed and well conducted; it reported that RNS is associated with improvements in mean seizure frequency of about 20% between groups, though the percentage of treatment responders with at least a 50% reduction in seizures did not differ from sham control.
 Overall, the results suggested a modest reduction in seizure frequency in a subset of patients.
-The number of adverse events (AEs) reported in the available studies is low.
-Although the data on AEs is limited by small numbers of patients, and follow-up beyond 2 years has not been reported, patients who are candidates for RNS are generally severely debilitated, and have few other treatment options, so the benefits are likely high relative to the risks.
-The evidence is sufficient to determine that the technology results in meaningful improvement in the net health outcomes and therefore, RNS may be considered medically necessary in patients with medication refractory partial epilepsy who are not candidates for epilepsy surgery.
+The number of adverse events reported in available studies is low.
+Generally, patients who are candidates for responsive neurostimulation (RNS) are severely debilitated and have few other treatment options, so the benefits are likely high relative to risk.
+In particular, patients who are not candidates for respective epilepsy surgery and have few treatment options may benefit from RNS.
+The evidence is sufficient to determine that technology results in a meaningful improvement in the net health outcome.

 November 2013, the NeuroPace RNS system (Neuropace Inc., Mountain View, CA) was approved by the FDA through the premarket approval process for the following indication: